On Geometric Structure of Point Particles: Abelian Plasma Analogy for an Abstract Form of Spatial Transformation

-\Eref{eq:2.7} can be regarded as representing creation of a propagative photon having the mass of $m=\hbar\bar{\mu}/c$.
-Particularly, in the case for which $\delta\ll 1$, the phase velocity in the region~II, $c/\tilde{n}$, is approximately given by $c\left(1+\delta/2\right)$, so that it indicates small deviation from $c$.
-This is of the property desired in terms of a clue to the spatial transformation.
-Expected is relation of equation~\eref{eq:2.7} with the lowest energy excitation of real particles.
+Equation~\eqref{eq:2.5} can be regarded as representing creation of a propagative photon having the mass of $m=\hbar\bar{\mu}/c$.
+Particularly, in the case for which $\delta\ll 1$, the phase velocity in the region~II, $c/\tilde{n}$, is approximately given by $c\left(1+\delta/2\right)$, so that it slightly deviates from $c$.
+The form is that as we have desired; equation~\eqref{eq:2.5} is expected to be related with the lowest energy excitation of real particles.